 In a large bowl, whisk flour, baking powder, baking soda, and salt together to combine.
 Set aside.

 In a liquid measuring cup, stir buttermilk and vanilla together.
 Set aside.

-In a separate large bowl, mix butter, oil and sugar together until combined.
-Mix in eggs and egg whites, one at a time, until mixture becomes very light and fluffy.
+In a separate large bowl, mix butter, oil, and sugar together until combined.
+Mix in eggs and egg whites, one at a time, until the mixture becomes very light and fluffy.
 Scrape the sides of the bowl and mix again briefly.

 Alternate adding in flour mixture with buttermilk mixture, being sure to start and end with flour.
 Scrape the sides and mix again to ensure a smooth batter.
 Fold pecans and coconut in by hand.

 Divide evenly between baking pans and smooth the top.
 Bake 30-40 minutes in the lower 2/3rds of the oven.
-Cake will be done when a toothpick comes out clean or mostly clean with a few moist crumbs.
+The cake will be done when a toothpick comes out clean or mostly clean with a few moist crumbs.

 Cool 15-20 minutes in cake pans before trying to invert on cooling racks.
 Cool completely before frosting and decorating.

 Place all ingredients into a large bowl.
 Stir with a hand mixer (or stand mixer) until completely combined, thick and smooth.
 Scrape the sides and stir again briefly to ensure a smooth frosting.
 Use as desired.